Fosu-Mensah joins Bayer Leverkusen from Man Utd on three-and-a-half-year deal

 Timothy Fosu-Mensah has joined Bayer Leverkusen from Manchester United on a three-and-a-half-year deal.

-Leverkusen sporting director described their new signing as "a technically adept, fast and physically strong defender, who can be used both as a right-back and in the middle".
+Leverkusen sporting director described its new signing as "a technically adept, fast and physically strong defender, who can be used both as a right-back and in the middle".

 "It's going to be really exciting."